Free shipping on most US orders over $50!

 Inflammatory bowel disease in dogs

 The term “dysbiosis” describes weakened or depleted beneficial microbes such as those that make up the microbiome.
-As soon as the body’s population of beneficial microbes declines, pathogens begin to crowd them out, resulting in nutritional deficiencies and illnesses, including inflammatory bowel disease, or IBD.
-The main symptoms of inflammatory bowel disease in dogs are vomiting, diarrhea, and weight loss with, in some cases, blood or mucus in the stool.
+As soon as the body’s population of beneficial microbes declines, pathogens begin to crowd them out, often resulting in nutritional deficiencies and illnesses, including inflammatory bowel disease (IBD).
+The main symptoms of inflammatory bowel disease in dogs are diarrhea, vomiting, and weight loss.

 What causes dysbiosis?
-While most of the blame goes to antibiotics – the wonder drugs that destroy beneficial as well as harmful bacteria – researchers list additional contributing causes such as processed foods, genetically modified foods, pesticides, chemical preservatives, pasteurization and other enzyme-destroying treatments that kill germs in food, vaccines, prescription drugs, and the stresses of modern life.
+While most of the blame goes to antibiotics – the wonder drugs that destroy beneficial as well as harmful bacteria – researchers list additional contributing causes such as genetically modified or highly processed foods, pesticides, chemical preservatives, prescription drugs, and the stresses of modern life.

 Dysbiosis contributes to leaky gut syndrome, in which undigested or partially digested food particles move through the digestive tract’s mucous lining and enter the blood stream.
 This can happen when the mucous lining shrinks and thins, leading to injury and inflammation.
 Leaky gut syndrome has been blamed for a variety of symptoms and illnesses, including food allergies, hot spots, skin irritations, yeast infections, diarrhea, constipation, inflammatory bowel disease, autoimmune disorders, joint pain, imbalances involving the liver or pancreas, thyroid problems, weight gain, diabetes, slow metabolism, and low energy.

-The methods most frequently suggested for reversing dysbiosis include avoiding antibiotics, pesticides, prescription drugs, and toxins, all of which – especially antibiotics – can damage the microbiome.
+The methods most frequently suggested for reversing dysbiosis include avoiding antibiotics, pesticides, prescription drugs, and toxins, all of which can damage the microbiome.
 Feeding fresh, whole foods rather than sterilized processed foods is recommended because fresh foods contain bacteria that support the microbiome.
-Daily outdoor exercise supports the microbiome by exposing a dog to many naturally occurring microbes.
-Probiotic supplements are often recommended, although there is disagreement as to which products work well for dogs and which best survive a dog’s high concentrations of stomach acid.
+Daily outdoor exercise supports the microbiome by exposing a dog to naturally occurring microbes.
+Probiotic supplements are often recommended, although dog parents must take care to select products that survive the stomach acid.
 Other probiotic sources include foods that are themselves rich in beneficial bacteria, such as naturally fermented vegetables.
 Foods and supplements containing prebiotics, or fiber that nourishes beneficial bacteria, support the microbiome as well.

-As effective as probiotics can be in preventive medicine, when a dog has inflammatory bowel disease, probiotics are unlikely to help.
-In fact, there is no scientific support for their therapeutic use in canine IBD.
+As effective as probiotics can be in preventative medicine, when a dog has inflammatory bowel disease, probiotics may not be enough.
+In fact, there is little scientific support for their therapeutic use in canine IBD.

 Can Poop Treat Other Medical Issues?